When we look at the world, what do we see?

 The phenomenon was first demonstrated by the French physicist and priest, Edme Mariotte, in the 1660s.
 He amazed the French court when he made a coin disappear from view by placing it in the blind spot.1

-Even today, sight is commonly believed to be the result of light entering the eye, being captured by light sensitive cells, and then converted to electrical impulse.
+Even today, sight is commonly believed to be one-way, the result of light entering the eye, being captured by light sensitive cells, and then converted to electrical impulse.
 These impulses are shunted to the brain where they are combined with the data from the other eye.
-The brain then further processes the information into a three dimensional rendering which we perceive.
+The brain then further processes the information into a three-dimensional rendering which we perceive.

 This theory of sight is fairly universal.
 It has also influenced our perception of the world.